WELCOME TO RAMSEY MAGNET SCHOOL OF SCIENCE.

 - I am a student not in the physical custody of my parents or guardian.

 Uniform shirts consist of a plain, solid-colored, long or short-sleeved shirt, or sweatshirt, with the Ramsey logo on the upper left chest corner.
+Pressed logos need to be black or white and embroidered logos can be full-color.
 Brand names and logos must not be visible.
 Shirts should be constructed so the tops of the shoulders are covered with no less than a 2 ½ inch strap (e.g. no halter tops, strapless tops, spaghetti straps, or bare shoulder tops of any type will be allowed).
 Students can choose any color they desire.
 The uniform guidelines do not prohibit students from wearing coats, jackets, sweaters, or other appropriate outer garments as needed for weather conditions.
 If a student desires to wear an outer garment (sweater, vest, or sweatshirt) in the building, it must have a visible logo.